mister-raindrop/mister-raindrop.github.io/_posts/programming/2016-06-19-day2-100daysofcode.md

 ---
 layout: post
-title: "#100DaysOfCode Day #2 - Lambda Calculus, Python dict-based Graph class, Doctest buffoonery and Origins of the += operator"
+title: "Day 2/100 - Lambda Calculus, Python Graph class, Doctest buffoonery and Origins of the += operator"
-excerpt: ""
+excerpt: "Day 2 of my #100DaysOfCode.
+I learn some Lambda Calculus, implement a Python class for representing graphs using dict, write shitty doctests for it and narrate the story of how the += operator in C came to being."
 share: true
 comments: true
 tags: [haskell, python, 100daysofcode, C, graph]